AI & Travel

 TravelSpend No Yes (budget) No No Yes Yes iOS, Android Free + Premium

-Polarsteps Basic planner No No No Yes Yes iOS, Android, Web Free
+Polarsteps Yes + AI planner No Personalized AI tips No Yes Yes iOS, Android, Web Free

 FindPenguins No No No No Yes Yes iOS, Android, Web Free